FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 The architecture also implies the presence of other components, such as the SUT.

 These components can be seen as abstractions present in any testing procedure.
+Potocols of communication between components are generally left unspecified.

 ### Measurer